 Instructions

-- Cook pasta according to pasta directions.
-When draining, reserve about ¾ cup of the past water for later.
+- Cook pasta according to pasta directions for al dente.
+When draining, reserve about 3/4 cup of the past water for later.
 Toss pasta with about 1 tablespoon olive oil and set aside.

 - While pasta is cooking, in a large skillet, heat one tablespoon olive oil over medium-high heat.
 When glistening, add onion and cook 1-2 minutes.
 Add in ground beef and brown, stirring regularly. (about 7-9 minutes) Drain any excess oil.

-- When beef is cooked, add in spinach, tomatoes, garlic, seasonings, salt and pepper.
+- When beef is cooked, add in spinach, tomatoes, broth, tomato paste, garlic, seasonings, salt and pepper.
 Cook until spinach is wilted and ingredients are combined.
-Turn heat to medium low and add in ½ cup reserved pasta water and parmesan.
-Stir to combine and simmer for several minutes to allow to thicken.
+Turn heat to medium low and add in 1/2 cup reserved pasta water, heavy cream and parmesan.
+Stir to combine and simmer for several minutes to allow to thicken and for parmesan to completely melt into the sauce.

 - Add in pasta and toss to combine.